Details of certain medical conditions that make people eligible to receive the COVID-19 vaccine in Phase 2.

 Table of Contents

-- Individuals 16 and older with one of these certain medical conditions are in Group 4 of Phase 2.
-This group is not yet eligible.
+- Individuals 16 and older with one or more of these certain medical conditions are now eligible.

 - Chronic kidney disease

 - Chronic lung diseases, including COPD (chronic obstructive pulmonary disease), asthma (moderate-to-severe), interstitial lung disease, cystic fibrosis, and pulmonary hypertension